Table of Contents

 Again, subjective.
 Both Whoop and Fitbit have their pros and cons and at the end of the day, both make quality products.
 But there are some key differences that can turn the tides of Whoop vs Fitbit.
 Certain features cater to different audiences, so take a look and think about which you vibe with.

-The Whoop 3.0 is sleeker, more rugged, and offers more powerful insights than either the Fitbit Charge 4 or Inspire 2.
+Both the older Whoop 3.0 and new Whoop 4.0 are sleeker, more rugged, and offer more powerful insights than either the Fitbit Charge 5 or Inspire 2.
 The app can be a little intimidating at first, given how there are a seemingly infinite number of data points and graphs to look at, but it doesn’t take long to hone in on the bits and pieces you want to focus on.
 It’s also a very comfortable and stylish product, which should non-negotiables for a product you wear 24/7.

-The Whoop 3.0’s higher premium subscription price is justified by a much more in-depth experience.
-The Strain tracking and Recovery analysis are awesome for when I care about them, but the advanced Sleep monitoring is what personally blows me away.
+The Whoop 4.0’s higher premium subscription price is justified by a much more in-depth experience.
+The new Health Dashboard has it all: Strain tracking and Recovery analysis for whenever I need them, and advanced Sleep insights and haptic-based alarm to start every day off right.
 They may not all seem important to those who don’t aren’t training for an athletic competition or whatever, but in practice, they help you learn more about your body and lifestyle.
 The Sleep tracking, alone, is enough to justify the $30/mo, for me.

 Personally, it was a bit scary buying a 12 month membership for a product I’d never used before.
 It’s not cheap, especially as an annual subscription.
 But I’m glad I did – and the couple times I’ve gifted Whoops to friends/family, I set them up with the full 18 months.
 If you’re willing to roll the dice with Whoop, you can at least rest easy knowing they’ve got a 30 day return period.
 You’ll know if you like it within a week.